 - Use antibacterial ointment inside the nose- this may protect you in the event that others around you are ill.

 What is the takeaway here?
 Just use common sense.
-Stay healthy out there!
+There are lots of proactive ways to prevent getting the flu and staying well.
+Be careful, and stay healthy out there!